-The share price of Barclays bank has suffered a long-term decline, but making a profit in the markets is not always about buying something that is already going up.
+The share price of Barclays has suffered a long-term decline despite its more recent stability, but making a profit in the markets is not always about buying something that is already going up.

 If you’ve been holding the stock, you’re likely to be sitting on significant losses.
 If, on the other hand, you are new to the idea of buying Barclays shares, then the price slump could provide you with the opportunity to take advantage of bargain-basement price levels.

-It’s a risky trade, but if the price rallied from current levels to those seen less than 10 months ago, you’d make a 69% return.
-Should price once again reach the all-time highs of 2007, the return you’d make would be greater than 600%.
+It’s a risky trade, but if the price rallied from current levels to the all-time highs of 2007, the return would be significant.

 Timing that calls right is the tricky part, but this review will outline the steps to take to line up buying Barclays shares and how to use online brokers to do so.

-The 2020 share price chart doesn’t make very happy reading for existing shareholders.
-Even so, the firm’s prestigious history, critical mass and diversification into various banking sectors have meant that it fared better than some other banks.
+The share price chart doesn’t make very happy reading for existing shareholders.
+Even so, the firm’s prestigious history, critical mass, and diversification into various banking sectors have meant that it fared better than some other banks.